 Question #4: How Many Siblings Do You Have?

-Because it’s the first date, keep this pretty surface.
-You can ask more about her family dynamic during later dates.
-Find out how many siblings they have and to keep the conversation going, share how many you have or if you’re an only child.
-If you have any light-hearted stories about your sibling dynamic or being an open child, that can also help to break the ice.
+Find out how many siblings she has and, to keep the conversation going, share how many you have, or if you’re an only child.
+If you have any light-hearted stories about your sibling dynamic or being an only child, that can also help to break the ice.

 Depending on how doable their perfect day is (i.e., if it involves cliff diving in Rome followed by dinner in Paris, this won’t count as a realistic third date), you can try to recreate that — or at least elements of it — during future dates.